 As a financial services company that provides securities and banking services to its clients, the Company is committed to supporting the efforts of governmental authorities to reduce the threat posed by money laundering and terrorist financing and complying with the laws, rules, and regulations governing money laundering.
 The laws, rules, and regulations require the Company to know its clients, monitor client activity to prevent money laundering, and report suspicious activities to the government and law enforcement.
-The Company's Bank Secrecy Act and Anti-Money Laundering ("BSA/AML") Policy and other applicable Company Policies are designed to protect the Company from being used to launder money, or to be a conduit for criminal activity and to manage the associated risks.
+The Anti-Money Laundering and Countering the Financing of Terrorism ("AML/CFT") Policy and other applicable Company Policies are designed to protect the Company from being used to launder money or to be a conduit for criminal activity and to manage the associated risks.